fmhy/edit/TorrentPiracyGuide.md

 # ► Torrent Sites

-* **Note** - It's best to avoid sites that allow anyone to upload without consequences (like thepiratebay) when getting both software and games.
+* **Note** - It's best to avoid sites that allow anyone to upload without consequence (like thepiratebay) when getting both software and games.

 ***